oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

-Collections of entity, complex, or primitive types annotated with the [`Core.``PositionalInsert`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#PositionalInsert) term (see [**\[OData-VocCore\]**](#VocCore)) support inserting items at a specific location via [POST]{.Datatype} requests to the collection URL using the `$index` system query option.
+Collections of entity, complex, or primitive types annotated with the [`Core.``PositionalInsert`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#PositionalInsert) term (see [**\[OData-VocCore\]**](#VocCore)) support inserting items at a specific location via `POST` requests to the collection URL using the `$index` system query option.
 The value of the `$index` system query option is the zero-based ordinal position where the item is to be inserted.
 The ordinal positions of items within the collection greater than or equal to the inserted position are increased by one.
 A negative ordinal number indexes from the end of the collection, with -1